wvmcastro/slam/README.md

 ## Demonstration

 ### EKF-SLAM and EIF-SLAM
-In this comparsion video the robot was teleoperated in gazebo and the control inputs were recorded in a rosbag file, then both EKF-SLAM and EIF-SLAM algorithms were both fed with these inputs.
+In this comparison video the robot was teleoperated in gazebo and the control inputs were recorded in a rosbag file, then both EKF-SLAM and EIF-SLAM algorithms were both fed with these inputs.

 [![Watch the video](https://user-images.githubusercontent.com/12619298/232341967-4dd16944-a9e9-4d41-ac31-15cfefebd8fe.png)](https://www.youtube.com/watch?v=X6Tk1kcKhoI)